 - Quote is from The Sense of style: The thinking person’s guide to writing in the 21st century.

 - Anderson, S. (2018).
 Boom town: The fantastical saga of Oklahoma City, its chaotic founding, its apocalyptic weather, its purloined basketball team, and the dream of becoming a world-class metropolis.
 [Pages 257-258.
-Anderson drills deep under the dirt of a frontier oil town and unexpectedly strikes the American soul].
+Anderson drills deep under the dirt of a frontier oil town to unexpectedly strike the American soul].

 - Stowe, H. B. (1852/2021).
 Uncle Tom’s cabin: Or, life among the lowly.
 New York: Barnes & Noble.
 [Page 112.
 Emphasis added].